Students applying for financial aid must complete the following steps:

 - Passed previously, but not with the required departmental GPA will be included when evaluating SAP.

 - Failed, may retake as necessary, included in the SAP review

 Withdrawing From the University

 Prior to the census date – No impact on SAP as no credit hours have been attempted, however student may incur expenses for the semester and have a reduction in their financial aid.

-After census date – Credit hours attempted and included in the SAP review.
+After census date – Credit hours attempted are included in the SAP review.